How To Find Frequency Of Damped Oscillation

 \(\brainstorm{array}{l}\gamma <2{{\omega }_{0}},\frac{2{{\omega }_{0}}}{\gamma }\to \infty ,\end{array} \)

-\(\brainstorm{array}{50}\omega *t\to \frac{\pi }{2},\frac{3\pi }{2},\frac{five\pi }{2},…,\stop{array} \)
+and so that\(\brainstorm{array}{50}\omega *t\to \frac{\pi }{2},\frac{3\pi }{2},\frac{five\pi }{2},…,\stop{array} \)

 The first maximum of ψ occurs at a time